quynhnle135/my-website/docs/tech-blogs/notes/post_45.md

 ---
-title: What I Learned from Do Hard Things
+title: What I Learned from Do Hard Things & Hard work doesn't scale
 ---

 # What I Learned from Do Hard Things